Staying in Thailand’s vibrant capital

 - Dress respectfully at the temples.
 Make sure your shoulders and knees are covered in religious surroundings.

-- Book accommodation well in advance if you’re travelling during the high season (July and August + December to March).
+- Book accommodation well in advance if you’re travelling during high season (July and August + December to March).
 While there will always be rooms available in Thailand’s capital, many of the best hotels get fully booked months ahead of time.

 - The sun is strong.
 Remember your sun protection and stay in the shade during the hottest hours in the middle of the day.